Team3-TecProg/Documentation/Pesquini/Model/state.md

 ## Methods

 ### refresh!
-    Refreshes the abbreviation
+    Refreshes the abbreviation.

 ### self.all_states
-    Returns acronyms of states
+    Returns acronyms of states.

 ## Variables

 ### s
-    Receives abbreviation found
+    Receives abbreviation found.

 ### states
-    Array that stores acronyms of states
+    Array that stores acronyms of states.